heaji-lee/book-a-stay/README.md

 The API allows a consumer to:

 - Find a hotel by name
-- Find available rooms between two dates for a given number of guests.
+- Find available rooms between two dates for a given number of guests
-- Book a room.
+- Book a room
 - Retrieve booking details by booking reference number

 It also exposes endpoints to seed and reset test data.